Umami Pot

 • Boil.

 In this recipe, I'm using methods other than boiling to reduce the bitterness while preserving the texture of the bitter melon.
-However, if you are still concerned about the bitterness, you might want to try boiling it as well.
+This should significantly lessen the bitterness, but if you are still concerned about it, you might also want to try boiling.

 goya chanpuru